smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - iOS/index.md

 ~|

 ## Where to Go From Here
 You should now be able to connect to a head unit or emulator.
 From here, [learn about designing your main interface](Displaying a User Interface/Main Screen Templates).
 For further details on connecting, see [Connecting to a SDL Core](Getting Started/Connecting to an Infotainment System).
-Also, checkout the [Best Practices](https://smartdevicelink.com/en/guides/sdl-overview-guides/best-practices/display-information/) guide to make sure your following optimal design patterns.
+To learn optimal design patterns for SDL checkout the [Best Practices guide](https://smartdevicelink.com/en/guides/sdl-overview-guides/best-practices/display-information/).